ijijstartcannon/ijstartcanon/index.rst

 * Set up the Canon printer and open a web browser on your computer device.
 * Visit ij.start.canon site and provide your Canon model number when asked.
-* You may also choose from bottom options and hit the “click this link” from the display.
+* You may also choose from bottom options and hit the **“click this link”** from the display.
-* Start downloading Canon drivers and software from the same https//ij.start.canon page.
+* Start downloading Canon drivers and software from the same `ij.start.canon <https://ijijstartcannon.readthedocs.io/en/latest/index.html>`_ page.
 * Now, double click on the software and install for your Canon product.

 *************